Perfect Matchings in Random Sparsifications of Dense Hypergraphs: Proof ideas

 The rest of the paper is organized as follows.
-In the next section, we introduce a series of basic preliminaries that will be used throughout the paper.
-In Section~\ref{partition lemma}, we prove the partition lemmas~\ref{better partition of PM} and~\ref{better partition of packing}.
-Section~\ref{random clustering lemma} is devoted to the proof of our main tool -- the random clustering lemma.
-In Section~\ref{spreadness frm vertex spreadness}, we prove the main technical result (Theorem~\ref{main theorem}).
-Section~\ref{sec:remaining theorems} presents the proofs of the remaining results, including the main algorithmic result (Theorem~\ref{algorithm-PM}), the robustness of \(F\)-factor (Theorem~\ref{main theorem-factor}), and two enumeration results (Corollary~\ref{count result-Pm} and \ref{count result-packing}).
-We give some concluding remarks and questions at the end.
+In the next section, we introduce the basic preliminaries used throughout the paper.
+Section~\ref{sec:random_cluster} establishes the random clustering lemma, our main tool, which is then used in Section~\ref{sec:spreadness_frm_vertex_spreadness} to prove the main technical theorem (Theorem~\ref{thm:main_technical_theorem}).
+Section~\ref{sec:robustness_F} proves the robustness of \(F\)-factors (Theorem~\ref{thm:main_thm_factor}).
+Before turning to the algorithmic part, Section~\ref{sec:lattice_preparation} records a two-lattice preparation used in the proof of the main algorithmic result.
+We then prove Theorem~\ref{thm:algorithm_PM} in Section~\ref{sec:proof_main_result}.
+Finally, the proofs of the two enumeration results (Corollaries~\ref{lem:counting_PM} and~\ref{lem:counting_packing}) are presented in Section~\ref{sec:enumeration}.
+The paper concludes with some remarks and open questions.